Lochis/ResetAddApp/README.md

 TODO:
 - Styling (Very barebones at the moment, using html, bootstrap, and hbs templates)
 - Automated reading of Excel online spreadsheet and/or detecting when a new folder is uploaded to sharepoint directory to then copy into own directory
+      - Might be hard to do using the Microsoft graph api since I do not have access to the guest tenant...